Laura de Jonge

 Laura Anne "Lolly" de Jonge (née Goulet; born September 2, 1960) is a Métis family advocate, corporate social responsibility practitioner, filmmaker and magazine founder from Canada.

 Early life

 Laura is a 13th-generation descendant of Louis Hébert and Marie Rollet, Canada’s first permanent colonial settlers.
-She is Métis being the daughter of authors George R. D. Goulet and Terry Goulet.
+Her father, George R. D. Goulet, is Métis, and has written many books on the subject with his wife and fellow author, Terry Goulet.

 De Jonge earned a Masters in Environment and Management from Royal Roads University where she received the Chancellor's Award for highest academic performance in her program and the Founders Award for the graduating learner in each program who exemplifies the qualities of leadership, sustainability and personal development.
 With her husband Mike de Jonge she established an academic bursary at Royal Roads.
 Laura earned a Ph.D. in Human and Organizational Development from Fielding Graduate University.

 Laura is a graduate of Red Deer College, the University of Calgary, and has a certificate in Corporate Social Responsibility at the University of Toronto.